Through a topic based approach, we follow the National Curriculum. This enables our learners to make relevant links between subject areas.

 Auriol Junior School is not affiliated to any religious denomination.
 We follow the Surrey Syllabus for Religious Education and, although a majority of the teaching is based on the Christian religion, the children also learn about Judaism, Islam and Hinduism.
 Parents have the right to withdraw their children from RE lessons by writing to the Headteacher.

 Life Skills sessions provides children with the opportunity to learn about the importance of valuing themselves as individuals and respecting others through a range of “active learning” activities such as role play, group negotiation and Circle Time.
 By enabling the children to become emotionally literate, they will grow as mature and sensitive young people, ready to move on to the next phase of their learning.

-Sex and Relationship Education is an integral element of the Life Skills and Science curriculum beginning in Year 3.
+Relationships and Sex Education is an integral element of the PSHE curriculum beginning in Year 3.
 The spiralling programme builds on the knowledge and understanding acquired by the children as they progress through the school focusing at every stage on the key message of staying safe.
-Parents are informed when the unit of work is to be taught and invited to attend a meeting to view, prior to the SRE lesson where the resources and content will be discussed with you .
+Parents are informed when the unit of work is to be taught and invited to attend a meeting to view, prior to the RSE lesson where the resources and content will be discussed with you .
 You may also discuss any issues with the Year Leader which you feel may be relevant.
-Parents have the right to withdraw their children from Sex and Relationship Education lessons.
+Parents have the right to withdraw their children from Relationships and Sex Education lessons.